When Life Gives a Happy Ending

 A Reader Dilemma

-Last October, I ran an Ask Celes column, where I addressed reader questions every day on the blog, for two weeks.
+In October 2011, I ran an Ask Celes column, where I addressed reader questions every day on the blog, for two weeks.
 Out of the 120 questions received, I addressed 22 of them.
 One of them was on infidelity—what to do you have been unfaithful to your partner and whether you should tell him/her.

 One of the PE readers, Sharon, was in a moral dilemma on what to do about a past infidelity.
 She had been unfaithful to her ex before, something which he never knew (it was also not the reason why they broke up).
 She had since felt remorseful about her infidelity, and when her ex approached her wanting to get back together, she became conflicted over what she should do.